opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

        # Password of the user.
        password: root

+   process_info:
+   -
+       # The default attack process of dovetail.ha.rabbitmq is 'rabbitmq-server'.
+       # Here can reset it to be 'rabbitmq'.
+       testcase_name: dovetail.ha.rabbitmq
+       attack_process: rabbitmq

+   -
+       # The default attack host for all HA test cases is 'node1'.
+       # Here can reset it to be any other node given in the section 'nodes'.
+       testcase_name: dovetail.ha.glance_api
+       attack_host: node2

 Besides the 'password', a 'key_filename' entry can be provided to login to the controller node.
 Users need to create file ``$DOVETAIL_HOME/pre_config/id_rsa`` to store the private key.